mhogomchungu/media-downloader/README.md

 7. The GUI is offered in multiple languages and as of this writing, the supported languages are English, Chinese, Spanish, Polish, Turkish, Russian, Japanese, French, and Italian.

-## Donations
-Donations are very much appreciated, Please contact me using mhogomchungu _at__ gmail _dot__ com for further information.

 ## Extensions

 Media Downloader is a GUI front end to [yt-dlp](https://github.com/yt-dlp/yt-dlp), [gallery-dl](https://github.com/mikf/gallery-dl), [lux](https://github.com/iawia002/lux),